Victor González (baseball): Major leagues

 González was called up to the MLB roster for the first time on July 30, 2020.
 He made his major league debut on July 31 against the Arizona Diamondbacks.
 He pitched 20 1/3 innings in 15 games (one start) for the Dodgers in 2020, winning three games and finishing with a 1.33 ERA and 23 strikeouts with only three walks.
 In the postseason, González pitched 6 2/3 innings across eight games and allowed two runs on five hits and four walks while striking out five.
 He was the winning pitcher in the deciding Game 6 of the 2020 World Series.

 On April 17, 2021, González picked up his first big league save against the San Diego Padres.
 He pitched 35 1/3 innings for the Dodgers over 44 games during the 2021 season with a 3–1 record and 3.57 ERA.
 He struck out 33 but also had a high number of walks with 19.

 González began the 2022 season the injured list with left elbow inflammation.
 On May 8, it was announced that he was going to undergo arthroscopic surgery and would miss a couple more months.
 He did not play for the Dodgers in 2022.

 González was optioned to Triple-A Oklahoma City to begin the 2023 season and recalled to the majors on April 22.
 He pitched in 34 games in the majors with a 4.01 ERA and in 20 games for Oklahoma City for a 5.40 ERA.

 New York Yankees

 On December 11, 2023, the Dodgers traded González and Jorbit Vivas to the New York Yankees in exchange for Trey Sweeney.
 In 27 games for the Yankees, he compiled a 3.86 ERA with 11 strikeouts and 2 saves across 23 1/3 innings.
 On June 21, 2024, González was designated for assignment by New York.
 He cleared waivers and was sent outright to the Triple–A Scranton/Wilkes-Barre RailRiders on June 26.
 González was released by the Yankees organization on September 15.

 Los Angeles Angels

 On December 12, 2024, González signed a minor league contract with the Los Angeles Angels.
-He elected free agency on November 6.
+He made 37 appearances for the Triple-A Salt Lake Bees and Single-A Inland Empire 66ers, compiling a 2-0 record and 3.89 ERA with 35 strikeouts and five saves across 41 2/3 innings pitched.
+González elected free agency following the season on November 6, 2025.

+Diablos Rojos del México

+On February 6, 2026, Gonzalez signed with the Diablos Rojos del México of the Mexican League.